 This course is open to all physicians and medical learners, and is:

-Please note you must create a cma.ca account to register and access the CMA Joule Learning Portal; a CMA membership is not required.
+Please note you must create a cma.ca account to register and access the learning portal; a CMA membership is not required.

 Coping during COVID-19, a learning series hosted by Dr. Jillian Horton, is intended to provide expert support and guidance to help physicians and medical learners manage the stresses of the pandemic.